SharathKarnati/hello-world/README.md

 # This is the first git

-this is the first and the practice repo.
+this is the first and the practice repo!